UniMath/agda-unimath/src/orthogonal-factorization-systems/cellular-maps.lagda.md

 maps**.
 This emphasizes the condition that `k`-projective maps lift against `k`-connected maps.

-The `k`-cellular maps are the left class of an _external_ weak factorization system on spaces of which the right class is the class of `k`-connected maps, but there is no such weak factorization system definable internally.
+In the topos of spaces, the `k`-cellular maps are the left class of an _external_ weak factorization system on spaces of which the right class is the class of `k`-connected maps, but there is no such weak factorization system definable internally.

 ## Definitions